CamiWilliams/Building-the-Starship-Enterprise-Computer-Today/Step 0 - Initialize your Ship Commander/Initialize Ship Commander.md

 # Initialize Ship Commander

-In this section of the workshop, you will create and configure a skill using the Alexa Skills Kit SDK in NodeJS and AWS Lambda.
-When launched, this Alexa skill will have the customer interact with a Riddle Game skill that features a simple voice interaction.
+In this section of the workshop, you will create and configure a skill using the Alexa Skills Kit SDK in NodeJS and Alexa Hosted Skills.
+When launched, this Alexa skill will have the customer interact with a Ship Commander skill that features a simple voice interaction.

 ## Objectives

 After completing this workshop, you will be able to:

 - Create an Amazon Developer account.
-- Create and configure a new skill using the Alexa Skills Kit and AWS Lambda
+- Create and configure a new skill using the Alexa Skills Kit and Alexa Hosted Skills
-- Create and configure Intents, Sample Utterances, and Slots
+- Create and configure Intents and sample Utterances
 - Test a skill using Lambda and an Echo device.

 ## Prerequisites